-docmd features a modular architecture that separates filesystem operations from core processing logic.
-This enables the documentation engine to run entirely within the browser, facilitating live editors and CMS previews without the need for a Node.js backend.
+The compiler separates filesystem operations from core logic.
+The core engine can therefore run entirely in the browser, powering live editors and CMS previews without a Node.js backend.

 The built-in Live Editor provides a high-performance, split-pane interface.
-Author your Markdown in the left pane and observe the rendered output navigate and synchronize in real-time on the right.
+Author your Markdown in the left pane.
+Watch the rendered output update and sync in real-time on the right.

 Local Execution